-Your offerings are a core part of your story, but they aren’t going to make a quick impact if you lead with them in your brand messaging.
-To make that impact, we really need to climb higher.
+Your skills are a core part of your story, but they aren’t going to make a quick impact if you lead with them in your brand messaging.
+To make that impact, we really need to climb higher

 You’ll also find, that in reaching the Summit, you’ve elevated your brand from logical, left-brained messages about what you do to a much more compelling, emotional way of selling who you are.
 That’s the right side of the brain and that’s where you want to be – because really, people buy based on emotion and when you arrive here, people will remember you.